 Filling out the FAFSA is the first step for students to access federal grants and loans as well as both state and institutional grants and scholarships.
 These funds can be used to pay for tuition and fees, room and board, books and supplies.
 The funding students access by completing the FAFSA is a pivotal part in many students’ decision to attend college.

-TCCC’s Future Ready Network launched the College Cash Campaign to provide supports for tri-county high schools during the 2018-2019 school year.
+TCCC’s Future Ready Network launched the College Cash Campaign to provide supports for tri-county high schools.
 The goal of the campaign is to increase FAFSA completion and college enrollment rates in regional high schools.
 TCCC staff support will work alongside school guidance counselors, administrators and teachers to build a college-going culture, host financial aid literacy workshops and outreach events, and provide FAFSA completion and college application assistance.

 What is federal student aid?